-3.11.18 recursive\iterator
+3.11.19 recursive_iterator

-Coconut provides a recursive\iterator decorator that provides significant optimizations for any stateless, recursive function that returns an iterator.
-To use recursive\iterator on a function, it must meet the following criteria:
+Coconut provides a recursive_iterator decorator that provides significant optimizations for any stateless, recursive function that returns an iterator.
+To use recursive_iterator on a function, it must meet the following criteria:

-- 1. your function either always returns an iterator or generates an iterator using yield, - 2. when called multiple times with the same arguments, your function produces the same iterator (your function is stateless), and - 3. your function gets called (usually calls itself) multiple times with the same arguments.
+- 1. your function either always returns an iterator or generates an iterator using yield, - 2. when called multiple times with arguments that are equal, your function produces the same iterator (your function is stateless), and - 3. your function gets called (usually calls itself) multiple times with the same arguments.

-If you are encountering a RuntimeError due to maximum recursion depth, it is highly recommended that you rewrite your function to meet either the criteria above for recursive\iterator, or the corresponding criteria for Coconut's tail call optimization, either of which should prevent such errors.
+If you are encountering a RuntimeError due to maximum recursion depth, it is highly recommended that you rewrite your function to meet either the criteria above for recursive_iterator, or the corresponding criteria for Coconut's tail call optimization, either of which should prevent such errors.

-Furthermore, recursive\iterator also allows the resolution of a nasty segmentation fault in Python's iterator logic that has never been fixed.
-Specifically, instead of writing seq = get\elem() :: seq which will crash due to the aforementioned Python issue, write which will work just fine.
+Furthermore, recursive_iterator also allows the resolution of a nasty segmentation fault in Python's iterator logic that has never been fixed.
+Specifically, instead of writing which will crash due to the aforementioned Python issue, write which will work just fine.